-Another gap in the literature that was identified when modelling is that it is unknown exactly how Smo activates Gli transcription factors.
+Another prominent gap identified in the literature is that it is unknown exactly how Smo activates Gli transcription factors.
 This is because there is uncertainty as to whether Smo acts similar to a GPCR when promoting the activation of the Gli transcription factors at the tip of the primary cilium (Arensdorf et al., 2016).
 Also, it is unknown as to whether Smo needs to undergo further post-translational modifications in the primary cilium so as to facilitate this activity (Sasai and Briscoe, 2012).
 If future studies were to elaborate on these reactions, this would clarify how activated Smo instigates the cascade of reactions necessary for target gene expression, as well as why it carries out this activity specifically in a neuron’s primary cilium.

 When replicating the activity of GPR161, a similar problem to the above was recognized in terms of exactly how this protein influences the cascade of reactions that form the Gli transcriptional repressors.
-This is due to the fact that, despite knowing that GPR161 influences the eventual formation of these repressors via adenlyl cyclase, it is unknown as to whether its activation of this enzyme occurs directly through its Gα subunit or in combination with other GPCRs (Pal et al., 2016).
+This is because despite knowing that GPR161 influences the eventual formation of these repressors via adenlyl cyclase, it is unknown as to whether its activation of this enzyme occurs directly through its Gα subunit or in combination with other GPCRs (Pal et al., 2016).
 To add to this, it has yet to be established why GPR161 activates these reactions in the absence of Shh, with studies debating as to whether Shh somehow triggers the decreased entry or increased removal of GPR161 from the primary cilium (Bachmann et al., 2016; Pal et al., 2016).
 Hence, further research is essential into GPR161 activity as this would further elaborate on why Shh target genes are suppressed in the absence of Shh binding to a target neuron.

 Implications of Model Parameters

 By generating fold values, it was revealed that the sensitivity of my model’s rates and concentrations were strongly influenced by the differences in volume between the soma and the primary cilium.
 This was demonstrated by the fact that the most sensitive rates and concentrations were those that replicated the translocation of species from the soma to the primary cilium, and the least sensitive were those that took place only in the soma.
-A plausible explanation for these results is that, by having such a comparatively small volume, the primary cilium increased each biochemical species’ concentration upon entry and this caused their associated reactions to equilibrate more rapidly.
+A plausible explanation for these results is that, by having such a comparatively small volume, the primary cilium increased each biochemical species’ concentration upon entry, and this caused their associated reactions to equilibrate more rapidly.
 Based on this result, my model reinforces the belief that, besides coordinating the pathway’s reactions, the primary cilium increases the concentration of their associated biochemical species so as to enhance their activity (Venkatesh et al., 2017).

 When identifying realistic parameters for this model, it was found that several did not display a range of values and so did not alter the activity of my model’s reactions.
 This could be attributed to the fact that they were measured relative to literature values taken from various physiological processes, which had parameters potentially higher than those required for the canonical Shh pathway.
 Hence, it is likely that when the values were changed for the reaction rates and the concentrations of the biochemical species, which were modelled as enzymes, these could not alter the rate at which my model’s reactions equilibrated.
 This is reinforced by results from Boykin and Ogle’s (2010) mathematical model which revealed that species concentrations over 100 nM cause this pathway to exhibit ‘saturation-like’ behaviour, which was the case with several of the concentration values applied to my model.